 On family trips, McCrae was an active part of distributing educational materials and sports gear to help those in rural village schools and orphanages around the globe.

 McCrae had incredible empathy for those around him.
-We continue to hear stories from those who found his ability to listen and his kind words extremely supportive.
+There are so many stories from those who found his ability to listen and his kind words extremely supportive.
 Whether it was an email, a hug, a handwritten note or just a smile, McCrae had a way of making you feel okay.

 “Everyone has their gifts and everyone has their challenges.”
-This was and has always been our family motto of acceptance and empathy.
+This was and has always been his family’s motto of acceptance and empathy.